andreros/playground/README.md

 "[CSS Triangle by Chris Coyier (Sept.
 29, 2016)](https://css-tricks.com/snippets/css/css-triangle/)".

 * [electron-to-do-list](https://github.com/andreros/playground/tree/master/electron-to-do-list) -
-(Work in Progress) To Do application build with Electron, Typescript, Handlebars and SASS.
+To Do List application build with Electron, Typescript, Handlebars and SASS.

 * [git-pre-commit-hooks-example](https://github.com/andreros/playground/tree/master/git-pre-commit-hooks-example) -
 Example of how to create and include git pre-commit hooks in any project using git as its repository.